What is Lewis Hamilton's net worth?

 His other work includes featuring on a song by Christina Aguilera under the pseudonym XNDA, voicing an animated version of himself in the TV series Tooned, making appearances in Cars 2 and Cars 3, and producing several films and documentaries.

-But there is a lot more to Hamilton than fast cars, fashion and TV.
+There is a lot more to Hamilton than fast cars and fashion.
 He has heavily contributed to social activism.
 As the only black driver in Formula One, Hamilton has been vocal about pushing for more diversity in the industry.

 He founded Mission 44 (named after his racing number) – a youth charity pushing for more inclusivity in the racing world.
 This initiative is supported by F1 through apprenticeships and professional development schemes to facilitate careers in science, technology, engineering, and mathematics (STEM) and motorsport.